Are you having problems accessing different websites in Google Chrome and are greeted with an ERR_SSL_PROTOCOL_ERROR?

 When you access a website on your computer for the first time, your system requires a certificate from the website to establish a secure connection to its servers.

-It is possible that some of the certificates stored on Windows got corrupted which causes the SSL Protocol error message.
+It is possible that some of the certificates stored on Windows got corrupted, which caused the SSL Protocol error message on Google Chrome.
 To fix this, you can try resetting the SSL State on Windows.

 Step 1.
-Press and hold the Windows Key + R on your keyboard to open the Run Command Box.
+Press the Windows Key + R on your keyboard to open the Run Command Box.

 Step 2.
 After that, type inetcpl.cpl and hit Enter to open Internet Properties.